After The Party Ends:

 For PAX East 2020, the spectre of COVID 19 hung over the convention center, with people coming in masks or cancelling last minute.
 To the credit of the convention center and planners, they did what they could - I have never seen such a coordinated effort to keep surfaces clean and equipment sanitized.
 Still, lack of sleep alone can weaken your immune system.
 Returning to this article in 2023, I can safely say I didn't get sick after this convention, and something obviously something was done correctly: a biogen conference that happened practically across the street was a super spreader event of COVID that same weekend, while I found no reports of spread from PAX.

-Now in 2023, with this being my first convention since COVID truly began, I can safely say there's a bit of anxiety that comes from these events.
+Even though its 2024, with this being my second convention since COVID truly began, I can safely say there's a bit of anxiety that comes from these events.
 I saw many masked faces, and many unmasked faces.
-The first tests of positive or negative for COVID and other illnesses are being talked about on social media.
-Even if you did make sure you were vaccinated and stayed protected, there is some weariness that can wear on you from just the health concerns that haven't yet left us after 2020.
+The first tests of positive or negative for COVID and other illnesses are being shared on social media.
+Even if you did make sure you were vaccinated and stayed protected, there is some weariness that can wear on you from just the health concerns that haven't yet left us since 2020.

 #3: Empty Wallet Syndrome